GioCura/FrontEndMentor-Article-Preview-Component/README-template.md

   - my routine of matching dimensions.
 I could look at Chrome Developer to get the exact pixels instead of just randomly setting the sizes until it fits.

   - how modular my code is.
 It's good practice to do these from scratch, but when it's time to build a full webpage, I want to speed it up by copying and pasting templates I made.

+(Update 02/26/23):

+- After learning about BEM, I revised this and three previous projects to follow that convention.
+I think that this makes the code more uniform and easier to follow.

+- While renaming classes, I also took out some redundant code.
+I realized that I habitually put things in divs and flexboxes, and assigning justify-content and align-items when there's no need.
+I have to stop being so decadent with that!

 ## Author